christiangriset/redbox/README.md

   AWSKey      string
   AWSPassword string

+  // BufferSize sets the files sizes uploaded to S3.
+Defaults to 100MB.
-  // Optional management configurations.
+  //
+  // This is useful for memory management and `2*BufferSize` should be comfortably available.
+  // For efficient COPY to Redshift, AWS recommends this lie between 10MB and 1GB.
-  BufferSize int // Default: 100MB
+  BufferSize int

+  // NManifests splits the data across its number of manifest files, performing that
+  // number of separate COPY commands.
+Defaults to 4.
+  //
+  // For extremely large data transports, Redshift COPYs may timeout with a single manifest.
+  // The default should be sufficient for most use cases, otherwise consider increasing.
-  NManifests int // Default: 4
+  NManifests int
 }
 ```

-- Truncate instructs Redbox to clear the destination first before transporting data.
-This is useful for tables representing current snapshots of the world.
-- BufferSize sets the file sizes uploaded s3.
-This is useful for memory management and `2*BufferSize` should be comfortably available at all times.
-AWS recommends this lie between 10MB and 1GB.
-- NManifests will not likely need to be touched.
-To prevent connection timeouts for extremely large data transports, NManifests will instruct how many manifests to split the data across.
-A default of 4 should be sufficient for a large number of use cases.

 **Note:** The AWS credentials must have both read and write access to the S3 bucket.